Alice Joyce: Early life and career beginnings

 Alice Joyce was born in Kansas City, Missouri, to John Edward and Vallie Olive McIntyre Joyce.
 She had a brother, Francis "Frank" Joyce, who was 2 years younger and who later became an entertainment manager.
 Her father was a smelter of Irish and French ancestry and her mother a Welsh seamstress.
 Educated at a convent in Maryland, she ran away to New York while still a teenager.

 By 1900, her parents' marriage fell apart, and her father took custody of Alice and Frank and moved to Falls Church, Virginia, where Joyce spent most of her childhood.
 According to the 1910 Census, her mother remarried in 1900 to Leon Faber, and they resided in the Bronx, New York, along with Alice and Frank, where she was employed as a photographer's model and appeared in illustrated songs.

 She once said that film producer D.W.
 Griffith had told her that she reminded him of a cow.
 Despite this unflattering comment, Joyce was a well-respected actress of the silent film era.
 Though Griffith did not show any interest in her, she found work modelling for both artists and photographers.
 One film historian ranks her among the top models of 1910, in the company of Mabel Normand and Anna Nilsson.
-She posed for some of the better known artists of the day: Harrison Fisher, Charles Dana Gibson and Neysa McMein.
+She posed for some of the better known artists of the day, including Harrison Fisher, Charles Dana Gibson, and Neysa McMein.

-Stardom

-Director Sidney Olcott at the Kalem Company in New York City gave Joyce her first chance, casting her in his 1910 production The Deacon's Daughter.
-She worked under director Kenean Buel on the West Coast after Kalem acquired the old Essanay Studios property in East Hollywood in October 1913.
-Joyce spent time with Kalem (1910–1915) and Vitagraph (1916–1921), later working as independent for various studios.
-Her stardom began to wane with the advent of sound motion pictures.

 Marriages

 Joyce was married three times, the first time in 1914 to actor Tom Moore with whom she had a daughter, Alice Joyce Moore.
 They divorced in 1920.
-The same year she married James B. Regan, son of the managing director of the old Knickerbocker Hotel; her second daughter was born during this union.
-They divorced in 1932, shortly after which the actress declared bankruptcy before she married for a third time.
+The same year, she married James B. Regan, son of the managing director of the old Knickerbocker Hotel; her second daughter was born during this union.
+They divorced in 1932, shortly after which the actress declared bankruptcy, and then she married for a third time.

 Her last marriage came in 1933 in Virginia City, Nevada to film director Clarence Brown; they separated in 1942 and divorced in 1945.
 The actress retained Brown's name.
 During their separation, she sued him for reparation on cruelty charges.
-She resided in Northridge, California.
-In 1946, after Joyce was seriously injured in a traffic accident, Brown remained with her for nine hours and paid her medical bills.